 Q. How do I get Google Maps or Google Earth to display my ALOHA threat zone?

-- Use the "Export to KML" feature in the latest version of ALOHA.
+A. Use the "Export to KML" feature in the latest version of ALOHA.
 Note that you will need to type in a value for the latitude and longitude of the source location.
 The KML file will include information about the threat zone (such as Levels of Concern).

 Q. When I try to display an ALOHA threat zone in MARPLOT, I see this message: “Programmer error message: Err: -1.
 Did not write to file C:\Program Files (x86)\ALOHA\ALHAIMP2.mie because of error.”
 How can I fix this?

 A. This error is due to a permissions issue, but it has been resolved in ALOHA v.
 5.4.4.
 If you see this error, we recommend that you upgrade to the latest version of ALOHA.
 If that is not possible, then you can resolve the issue by adjusting your permissions.
 In older versions of ALOHA, you must have write permissions in the ALOHA folder to write out the .mie file that MARPLOT needs to display the ALOHA threat zone.
 Verify your permissions for the ALOHA folder and correct them if needed.
 You may need to contact your IT Systems Administrator to change the permissions.